Why Identifier-related errors happen and how to fix them in the Google Merchant Center.

 In our case, fixing it was quite straightforward.

-But because no clicks were generated from these products in the past, we could remove the products from reaching the feed. from Magento.
+But because no clicks were generated from these products in the past, we could block the products from reaching the feed from inside Magento.

 Since those products did not contribute to the traffic, eliminating them was the appropriate and clean solution.